profydev/reddit-timer-pierrelstan/README.md

 \
 &nbsp;
 ## Usage:
- After all the packages has been successfully installed, you can run:
+ After all the packages have been successfully installed, you can run:

  `yarn start`